 - Security cameras record everyone entering and leaving through the front doors, as well as moving about the Museum in public places.

 - All Museum staff members are in radio communication with one another at all times.
 When children and parents/caregivers become separated, there are standard procedures that are immediately put into effect to reunite guests quickly and efficiently.
 All staff members are available to help reunite parties.
 Our front desk is the best place to start if a child or adult/caregiver has been separated from their party.

 The museum prohibits persons who enter our property from carrying a handgun, firearm, knife, or weapon of any kind, regardless of whether the person is licensed to carry the weapon.
 The only exception to this policy will be local, on-duty police officers and other federal or state law enforcement officers.

 Safe Space Policy

 The Museum reserves the right to refuse service to, or revoke access from any patron(s) threatening this safe, inclusive, and respectful environment.
-Behavior warranting such consequences includes, but is not limited to, verbal or physical harassment of or discrimination against another patron, volunteer, or staff member, attempted theft or vandalism, or being under the influence of alcohol or drugs.
+Behavior warranting such consequences includes, but is not limited to, verbal or physical harassment of or discrimination against another patron, volunteer, or staff member, attempted theft or vandalism, being under the influence of alcohol or drugs, or wearing inappropriate clothing (i.e. displaying weapons and profanity).

 We require a 1:5 (Adult: Children) ratio on our exhibit floor.
 Children must be supervised at all times.
 No security can take the place of adult supervision.
 Please have fun with, and supervise, your children.